neulab/incremental_tree_edit/README.md

 |           |-- configs
 |               |-- ...(model config json files)
 ```
-A 20\% sample from the GitHubEdits training set has been included as `source_data/githubedits/githubedits.train_20p.jsonl`.
+A sample file containing 20% of the GitHubEdits training data is included as `source_data/githubedits/githubedits.train_20p.jsonl` for running small experiments.

-The vocabulary files for both Graph2Tree (Yin et al., 2019) and our proposed Graph2Edit model have been included.
+We have generated and included the vocabulary files as well.
 To create your own vocabulary, see `edit_components/vocab.py`.

+Copyright: The original data were downloaded from [Yin et al., (2019)](http://www.cs.cmu.edu/~pengchey/githubedits.zip).

 ## 3. Experiments